oklopfer/capsfix/README.md

 The original solution is found and explained in this wiki post: https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Switching_state_immediately_when_Caps_Lock_is_pressed

 This script allows for:
-- quick starting and stopping of the immediate switching
+- Quick starting and stopping of the immediate switching
-    - where possible, your normal caps lock state will be saved to `~/.config/xkb_caps_backup`
+    - Where possible, your normal caps lock state will be saved to `~/.config/xkb_caps_backup`

-- enabling and disabling it as persistent, per user (through an autostart `.desktop`)
+- Enabling and disabling it as persistent, per user (through an autostart `.desktop`)
     - It will only modify the keymap for the current session if just starting and stopping

 **NOTE:** Currently only works in X11.
 Wayland solution to come.